synle/display-dj/README.md

 - [ ] Change dark mode based on time of day
 - [ ] Shortcut key for dark mode change
 - [ ] Properly package the build as `msi` or `exe` file instead of plain zipped files.
+- [ ] Properly hookup the icons for mac

 ## Contributing?